-Expected volatility: Since there is no trading history for the Company's ordinary shares, the expected volatility for its ordinary shares was estimated using the average historical volatility of industry peers' ordinary shares as of the option grant date over a period of history commensurate with the expected life of the options.
-To the extent that volatility of the Company's share price increases in the future, the estimated the fair value of options to be granted in the future and the related share-based payment expense could increase.
+Expected volatility: Since there is no trading history for the Company's ordinary shares, the expected price volatility for our ordinary shares was estimated using the average historical volatility of industry peers' shares as of the grant date of our options over a period of history commensurate with the expected life of the options.
+To the extent that volatility of our share price increases in the future, our estimates of the fair value of options to be granted in the future could increase, thereby increasing share-based payment expense in future periods.
 When selecting industry peers to be used in measuring implied volatility, the Company considered the similarity of their products and business lines, as well as their stage of development, size and financial leverage.
 The Company intends to continue to consistently apply this process using the same or similar public companies until sufficient historical information on volatility of its share price becomes available.